Best pressure gauges to buy 2020

 How we tested them

-We used two tyres for the test: one fitted to an alloy wheel and one to a steel rim, before taking readings at 20, 25 and 30 pounds per square inch (psi).
-Our criteria included checking for a clear display and we awarded extra points for models with a backlight and a torch to help see what you’re doing in low light.
-We also looked for handy features like an auto power-off function to save batteries, but checked to make sure each gauge gave us at least 25 seconds to allow all four tyres to be checked without it turning off.
+For this test, we used two tyres: one fitted to a steel rim, and the other fitted to an alloy wheel.
+We then took readings at 20, 25 and 30 pounds per square inch (psi).
+We were looking for gauges with a clear display and awarded bonus points for products with a backlight and torch, which come in very useful in darker conditions.
+Some products had handy features like an auto power-off function to save battery life, but we checked to make sure each gauge gave at least 25 seconds to check all four tyres before it turned off.

 Read on for our list of the best digital tyre-pressure gauges...

 The RTG4’s small size makes it very easy to tuck away in a glovebox or door pocket, even if it’s probably a bit too big for a bunch of keys.
 The backlight and torch made it easier to see in low light and they stayed on once activated.